-The Watter's Mou'was Bram Stoker's third novel.
-The books title means "the water's mouth" in a Scottish dialect and it refers to the place where a river empties into Cruden Bay.
-The novel is an adventure romance about a young coast guard officer who has to stop his girlfriend's father and other poor fishermen from smuggling.
-It was first published in the UK in 1895 by A. Constable and Co., Westminster, as a part of their short lived Acme Library series (No. 2).
+The Watter's Mou'is a novella by Bram Stoker.
+This novella is a romantic adventure story about a young coast guard officer who is bound by duty to stop his girlfriend's father and other local fishermen from smuggling on the eastern coast of Scotland.
+It was first published in the UK by A. Constable and Co., Westminster, as a part of their short lived Acme Library series (No. 2).
+According to a notice placed in the "Yesterday's New Books" column of the January 8, 1895 issue of The Standard, London, it was published on January 7, 1895.
 The book itself is a 165 page (plus 8 pages of advertisements) hardcover with a blue cloth cover stamped on the spine and front panel in gold.
-The Watter's Mou' was first published in the US in 1895 by D. Appleton and Company, New York.
-This edition is a 178 page hardcover with a red cloth cover stamped on the spine and front panel in silver and dark red.
-Photographs of the book's UK and US covers are available here.
+It was first published in the US in 1895 by D. Appleton and Company, New York.
+This edition is a 178 page (plus 10 pages of advertisements) hardcover with a red cloth cover stamped on the spine and front panel in silver and dark red.

 "At the Watter's Mou': Between Duty and Love"

-This novel is available as a: "At the Watter's Mou': Between Duty and Love" is available as a: It can also be purchased online as a: * This PDF is very large since it was made with high quality color scans.
+This novella is available as a: "At the Watter's Mou': Between Duty and Love" is available as a: It can also be purchased online as a: * This PDF is very large since it was made with high quality color scans.

 Early publication notice

-Pall Mall Gazette, London, June 26, 1895
+Pall Mall Gazette, London, April 10, 1895